sujaltv/ddpw/README.md

 ---

-**Distributed Data Parallel Wrapper (DDPW)** is created as a utility package to encapsulate the scaffolding for PyTorch's Distributed Data Parallel.
+**Distributed Data Parallel Wrapper (DDPW)** is a lightweight wrapper that scaffolds PyTorch's (Distributed Data) Parallel.

-This code is written in Python.
+This code is written in Python 3.10.
 The [DDPW documentation](https://ddpw.projects.sujal.tv) contains details on how to use this package.